On the twisted Alexander polynomial for metabelian representations into SL(2, C): Acknowledgments

 This research was supported by Research Fellowships of the Japan Society for the Promotion of Science for Young Scientists.
 The author would like to express his thanks to Stephan Friedl for his useful comments at RIMS seminar \lq\lq Twisted topological invariants and topology of low--dimensional manifolds\rq\rq.
-The author also wishes to express his thanks to Kunio Murasugi for several helpful comments and suggestions.
+The author wishes to express his thanks to Kunio Murasugi for his helpful comments and suggestions.
+The author also would like to express his gratitude to the referee for his or her careful reading and many comments to improve this paper.